Financial Aid Handbook

 The FAFSA is generally available at most schools and libraries.
 The Harvard University Design School also carries paper copies of the FAFSA.
 Make sure you are completing the form for the correct academic year.
 You may complete the FAFSA online.
 When applying online make sure to submit the electronic signature!
 Be sure to use the GSD school code of E00212.
 Please consider choosing the IRS Data Retrieval option when completing your FAFSA.

 In order to be eligible for, and to maintain aid, you must:

-- Not have withdrawn from at least 50% of credits attempted and must have completed requirements for graduation within 150% of the normal time allotted for students in the same program.
+- Not have withdrawn from at least 50% of credits attempted and completed requirements for graduation within 150% of the normal time allotted for students in the same program

 - Promptly provide required aid documentation, including tax returns, etc. as requested.